BithreenGirlen/KamihimePlayerGdiPlus/README.md

 # KamihimePlayerGdiPlus
 2023-08-29

- This is GdiPlus version of [KamihimePlayer](https://github.com/BithreenGirlen/KamihimePlayer).
+This is GdiPlus version prototype of [KamihimePlayer](https://github.com/BithreenGirlen/KamihimePlayer).

-This was deprecated because of its slow rendering though, has an advantage over Direct2D version; a bit better scaling interpolation.
+Though this was deprecated because of its slow rendering speed, has the advantage of a little better scaling interpolation over Direct2D version.
-This is left just for GpiPlus sample programme, so lacking some of the utilities implemented in Direct2D version of KamihimePlayer and never to be updated.

-There are two points totally different from  Direct2D version; one impoting images and another drawing a part of the image.
+There are two points totally different from Direct2D version; one the way importing images and another drawing a part of the image.
-## Image imporing to memory
+## Image impoting to memory

 ``` cpp
 bool CKamihimeScenePlayer::LoadImageToMemory(const wchar_t* pzFilePath)